zef-firo/blocks-planner-java/README.md

 Executes an algorithm of your choise to a predefined blocks configuration *(verified to be solvable by me)*.

-If you don't trust me, this is the initial configuration:
+If you don't trust me (and you would be usually right), this is the initial configuration:

 <pre>
 A | B | C |